 The herring was probably great.
 It was a “Continental” standby for decades after WW II, perhaps encouraged by the many German and Swiss chefs in hoteling and catering then.
 You almost never see it now except at German or Scandinavian restaurants and Jewish delis.

-I wonder what The Old Mill serves for lunch now… maybe I’ll hie out there soon and find out.
+I wonder what The Old Mill serves for lunch now… maybe I’ll go out there soon and find out.
 But good for them not to forget their past, I like that.